niecestroa/dc-property-analysis-professional/README.md

 Classical statistical modeling using:

 - Linear regression
-- Logistic regression
-- Poisson and negative binomial models
 - Regularization (ridge, lasso, elastic net)
+- Cross‑validation
-- Cross‑validation and diagnostics
+- Residual diagnostics and interpretability workflows

-GLMs serve as interpretable baselines within the modeling lab.
+GLMs serve as interpretable baselines and anchor the modeling lab’s statistical foundation.

 ---

+### **4. Machine‑Learning Regression**
+Modern ML regression pipelines including:

+- Decision trees
+- Random forest
+- Gradient boosting (if enabled)
+- Regularized regression variants
+- Unified evaluation and visualization

+Classification has been removed from the current version of the lab to maintain methodological coherence with the dataset and modeling objectives.

+---

-### **4. Machine Learning Manual**
+### **5. Machine Learning Manual**
 A structured reference documenting:

 - Modeling assumptions